SUT-EPS/SUT-EPS.github.io/about.md

     Course policies and information.
 ---

-# Engineering Probability and Statistics Course Syllabus
+# Engineering Probability and Statistics
 {:.no_toc}

 ## Table of contents